 above: detail of Harbor Nocturne February 2018

-BRIEFLY The painter should never describe his paintings- ever - for any reason.
-The art has to do all the talking- but off the record I often say "industrial figurative."
+BRIEFLY The painter should never explain his paintings- ever - for any reason.
+The art has to do all the talking- but off the record I often describe my work as "industrial figurative."

 A native of the Pacific Northwest, I work on a paper surface on top of canvas with a strong graphic element including typography and atmospheric graphs of Mars.
 All are worked into the mix as compositional elements.
 Depending on the light, and mood of the viewer, it is possible to see something new with every viewing.